prime-optimal/realtime-transcript-AI/README.md

-# AssemblyAI Real-Time Transcription Browser Example
+# AssemblyAI Real-Time Transcription with Metered.Video Video Call Embed

 This open-source repo provided by AssemblyAI displays how to use our real-time API in the browser!